Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 Now that the new file is included in a list file, you can close the Vivado/Quartus project and re-create it by typing `./Hog/CreateProject.sh <project name>` again.

-Yes, you will have to do this every time you add a new file to ther project.
+Yes, you will have to do this every time you add a new file to the project.
 It seems like a lot of work, but it's actually quite rare in the work process, most of the time you just modify existing files, in which case you don't have to do any of this.

 This procedure is valid for any kind of source file, if your file is a constraint file, just add it to a .con list file in the list directory.